1963: “You Don’t Own Me” by Lesley Gore entered the Billboard Hot 100, where it became her fourth and final top 5 hit on the chart.

 1968: The second Miami Pop Festival, unrelated to the one organized earlier that year in May, took place at the Gulfstream Park horse racing track in Hallandale, Florida.
 It was the first major rock festival on America’s east coast, drawing in approximately 100,000 people.
 Performers during the three-day event included Chuck Berry, Paul Butterfield, the Box Tops, Fleetwood Mac, Marvin Gaye, the Grateful Dead, Joni Mitchell, Procol Harum, Buffy Sainte-Marie, Steppenwolf, the Turtles, and many more.
 This festival was unique in that it was the first rock festival to have two entirely separate “main” stages, both operating simultaneously and offering performers of equal caliber.

-1968: The Beatles’ self-titled ninth album known also as the “White Album” hit #1 on the Billboard pop chart.
-The double album stayed at the top of the chart for the next eight of nine weeks.
+1968: The Beatles’ self-titled ninth studio album known also as the “White Album” reached #1 on the Billboard pop chart.
+The double LP stayed at the top of the chart for the next eight of nine weeks.

 1970: The single version of “Mother” by John Lennon, from his recently released debut solo album, was released in the US.